 Restart your Apple Watch and iPhone, turning both devices off together, then restarting your iPhone first:

-If the issue persists, next try unpairing and re-pairing your Apple Watch:
+If the issue persists, having checked the settings above, next try unpairing and re-pairing your Apple Watch again:

 - The Watch app on your iPhone takes a backup of your watch automatically when unpairing via the app.

 - Initially choose to Restore from Backup during set up (most data and settings will be restored, with some exceptions such as Apple Pay cards and passcode).